Khalid-Hani/simplified-excel-dashboard/README.md

 2. Open the Excel file named "Bike_Buyer_Dashboard_Final.xlsx."
 3. Navigate through the different tabs to view the data cleaning steps, pivot tables, and the interactive dashboard.

+## Contact
+If you have any questions or suggestions regarding this project, feel free to contact me at [khalidhani1996@gmail.com](mailto:khalidhani1996@gmail.com).